If you got to go into all kinds of contortions, if you got to go outside the bounds of the law to save the act.

 Arguments proffered by the federal government that this provision constitutes a permissible exercise of Congress's taxation authority fail under all established precedents and should be rejected by the court.

-Okay, so here is a a brief filed.
+Okay, so here is a brief filed.

 Andy Obamacare says you can't call the mandate a tax.

-Now, what was the basis for which landmark made that legal claim?
+Now, what was the basis for which Landmark made that legal claim?

 Well, it's important.